teleporthq/teleport-code-generators/README.md

 * Generated **code quality** should be as good as possible, so that any developer can pick up the work from there and enhance the project
 * The code generation architecture is open and extendable, we invite everyone to contribute!

-You can also read more about our [decision to open source our code generators](todo: blog link).
+You can also read more about our [decision to open source our code generators](link coming soon).

-Read more about the [UIDL Standard](todo: link).
+Read more about the [UIDL Standard](link coming soon).

-## Installation and Basic Usage
+## Quick Setup
 While this will probably remain a [monorepo](https://danluu.com/monorepo/), we will publish different **npm** packages for various parts of our code generation ecosystem.
 For now, there's a single package published under `@teleporthq/teleport-generators`.
 So, let's integrate that into your project:

 ```bash